danielquinn/pyletheia/docs/setup.rst

 Setup
 #####

-Aletheia is reasonably simple program that stands on top of a few well-known software packages out there.
-In order to use it, you'll need to install the requirements first, and then Aletheia with the Python package manager.
+Aletheia is a reasonably simple program that stands on top of a few well-known software packages out there.
+In order to use it, you'll need to install the requirements first, and then install Aletheia with the Python package manager.

 .. _setup-requirements: